-U.S. Attorney for the Central District of California
+Former U.S. Attorney for the Central District of California

 The Export and Anti-proliferation Global Law Enforcement (EAGLE) Task Force was formed in January 2008 as an initiative of the National Security Section of the United States Attorney’s Office for the Central District of California.
 The goal was to bring together the different federal agencies focused on counter-proliferation work and allow them to share resources and knowledge in this complex area, as well as to increase the number of prosecutions in this area.
 Since its formation, over a dozen individuals have been prosecuted in ten indicted cases for violations of the nation’s export control laws, including violations of the International Emergency Economic Powers Act (IEEPA), the Arms Export Control Act, the Export Administration Regulations, and the Iranian Transactions Regulations.
 The EAGLE Task Force now boasts a membership of over 80 individuals from17 federal agencies.

 The export enforcement mission is critical to the United States Attorney’s Office’s national security efforts, and the need for the Task Force is great.
 The Central District of California contains one of the most diverse populations in the United States with approximately 18 million residents, the largest shipping port in the country, the largest number of military installations in the country, a significant number of defense contractors, and one of the busiest airports in the world.
 The EAGLE Task Force brings to bear a wide spectrum of law enforcement and intelligence capabilities in this challenging environment.
 Since first meeting in January 2008, the Task Force has grown to more than 80 members representing the following federal agencies:

 United States Attorney’s Office

 Department of Commerce, Bureau of Industry, Office of Export Enforcement

 U.S. Customs and Border Protection

 Defense Security Service